-You do not need to contact your local Health Protection Team (HPT) about suspected cases, unless you have any concerns about the risk assessment (e.g. a high rate of absence suspected to be COVID-19 related).
+You do not need to contact the DfE Helpline or Health Protection Team (HPT) about possible cases.
+However, if you have concerns about the risk assessment (e.g. a high rate of absence suspected to be COVID-19 related), please call the DfE Helpline.